gbc-collib/detection_coverage_app/README.md

 # Stellar Cyber Coverage Dashboard Streamlit App
+Changes on this Fork:
+Don't cache auth information to make app suitable for internal hosting

 This is a Python Streamlit app as a prototype/proof of concept using the Stellar Cyber Public API and the data from https://detections.stellarcyber.ai to calculate coverage and provide data source recommendations as well as simulate the coverage of those recommendations.